petrstepanov/bimmersticker-hexo/source/_posts/e36-sticker.md

 <!-- more -->
 {% asset_img content-image bmw-e36-sticker-vinyl.jpg 'BMW e36 drift stance sport vinyl sticker"BMW e36 drift stance sport vinyl sticker"' %}

+The whole business started from this BMW e36 sticker.
+It was the first one ever made for our project car.

 Please message us the specific color you want on the eBay Checkout page.
 We ship 'White' by default.
 Sticker comes with the transfer tape for easy application.

+{% asset_img content-image our-customers-bmw-with-e36-sticker.jpg 'BMW e36 drift stance sport vinyl sticker"BMW e36 drift stance sport vinyl sticker"' %}
+{% blockquote %}
+{% link @jjophoto https://www.instagram.com/jjophoto/ @jjophoto profile %} &nbsp;
+Hey!
+Just wanted to say thanks for the e36 sticker, it looks great!
+{% endblockquote %}